About Dairy Farming

 Dairy farmers make it a top priority to ensure milk is safe and nutritious by providing excellent care of their animals and protecting the land where their farms are located.

-In Ohio and West Virginia, our farm families raise more than 268,000 dairy cows on more than 2,200 dairy farms.
-In an average year, Ohio and West Virginia dairy cows produce approximately 5.6 billion pounds, or about 656 million gallons, of milk.
+In Ohio and West Virginia, our farm families raise more than 260,000 dairy cows on about 2,000 dairy farms.
+In an average year, Ohio and West Virginia dairy cows produce approximately 5.5 billion pounds, or about 640 million gallons, of milk.

 Nutritious dairy foods begin on the farm where our committed dairy farmers carefully tend to their animals and land that sustains them, adopting environmentally-friendly practices throughout their operations.